Call Centre Olympics: Fair Go tests bank call centre response times

 "More than 28,000 customers have digitally responded to card fraud alerts since we launched the tool in April 2022, allowing our contact centre and fraud teams more time to focus on complex scam situations," their statement read.

-Kiwibank's call centre human picked up after 93 seconds, after a warning calls could take 40 minutes.
+Kiwibank's call centre human picked up after 93 seconds, after a warning calls could take 40 minutes to answer.

 BNZ answered after nine minutes 10 seconds and a BNZ spokesperson later responded: "We have added 30 new staff to our call centre in the last month, with 20 already in action and 10 joining the queue from next week.
 This has significantly improved our call centre's average response time, which has been under three minutes for the past three weeks."